cwrightlibrary/library-game/README.md

 You’re a volunteer for the day, help out librarians complete their tasks for the day to win.

 ## To-Do
+### Broader Console Goals
+- [ ] Write a python application with PySimpleGUI that runs when the Pi is started.
+From there, boot the game.
+Console menu, design should be like Switch.
 ### Complete Tasks
 - [x] Print Documents
 - [ ] Drum Hero